pimlie/nuxt-memwatch/README.md

 If set to a number larger then 0, we will force the gc to run after this number of requests.
 E.g. when set to 1 the gc runs after every request

-> :fire: This only works when you have either installed the peerDependency or are running node with `--expose_gc`
+> :fire: This only works when you have either installed the peer dependency or are running node with `--expose_gc`

 #### `nuxtHook` _string_ (listen)